Learn / Blog / Article

 Hotjar's Director of Design Jonathan Vella recently told me that good UX is about one thing: empathy:

 “Recordings are great because they literally show you how visitors interact with your site.
 You can see them struggling to perform certain actions for instance.
-If I would reduce it to just one word, it would be "empathy" as it allows you to really empathise with what your visitors are experiencing.”
+If I would reduce it to just one word, it would be "empathy" as it allows you to really empathize with what your visitors are experiencing.”

 “When website owners really understand how their online visitors are interacting with their site, it allows them to make the changes necessary to encourage those visitors to spend even more time and money on their website.”